 “Do what they say they are going to do.
 It’s pointless writing procedures and plans for how to operate in the company if no one does what they say we should.” — Mohammed B.

-It’s simple, but something that is easily forgotten in the face of tightening budgets, diminishing teams, and setbacks — employees are human, with personal lives and stressors outside the workplace, and work doesn’t need to be another item on the teetering pile.
+It’s simple, but something that is easily forgotten in the face of tightening budgets, deadlines over the holiday season, diminishing teams, and setbacks — employees are human, with personal lives and stressors outside the workplace, and work doesn’t need to be another item on the teetering pile.

 “Managers, kill your egos and delusional sense of self importance,” Kathleen M said.
 “Do not condescend your staff, treat them with respect, acknowledge them as humans, not as solely workers.
 Then, see the change in overall productivity and work environment atmosphere will make a 180 and ALL will feel less stressed-out.”